microsoft/coyote/docs/_learn/ref/Microsoft.Coyote.Actors/ActorRuntimeLogTextFormatter/OnWaitEvent.md

 # ActorRuntimeLogTextFormatter.OnWaitEvent method (2 of 2)

-Invoked when the specified actor waits to receive an event of one of the specified types.
+Invoked when the specified actor waits to receive an event of a specified type.

 ```csharp
 public virtual void OnWaitEvent(ActorId id, string stateName, params Type[] eventTypes)